blankaex/blog/_posts/2019-01-05-manaria-interview.md

 **What about at the animation studio?
 This is CygamesPictures' first full series, after all.**

 Although it is their first full series, I don't think things are very different to any other studio.
-All of the staff are working their hardest, through to the end, to make sure the show is just that much better.
+All of the staff are working their hardest, and will continue to through to the end, to make sure the show is just that much better.

 **To wrap things up, do you want to say a few words to our readers?
 More things to keep an eye out for are fine.**